limchunhan97/bt5153_group_project/README.md

 Welcome to the Royal Flush GitHub repository.

 In this repository, you will find five folders:
-- Prediction Modelling
+- Prediction Modelling (contains files related to our model building)
-- LDA Topic Modelling
+- LDA Topic Modelling (contains files related to our topic modelling)
-- Data Preprocessing
+- Data Preprocessing (contains files related to data preprocessing)
-- Dataset
+- Dataset (contains a subset of the dataset we used)
-- Data Engineering
+- Data Engineering (contains files we used to scrape data and feature engineer)

 The relevant code files belonging to each function can be found in their respective folders.